What is a personal relationship with Jesus? Maybe you’ve heard that it’s possible to know God personally, but you have no idea what that means.

 I’ve taught thousands of people around the world how to grow closer to God and develop a personal relationship with Jesus using this Bible study method, and I’d love to share it with you too.

-I've put together a free video course that teaches you this simple Bible study method (the 5Rs Bible Study™ Method) and shows you how you can develop a thriving personal relationship with God in less than 10 minutes a day.
+I’ve put together a free 3-Day Bible Study called “How to Grow Closer to God” that teaches you a simple Bible study method (the 5Rs Bible Study™ Method) as part of what we call the Spiritual Growth Rhythm™ .
+This awesome free Bible study shows you how you can develop a thriving personal relationship with God in less than 10 minutes a day.

 I know that it’s not an accident that you ended up reading this post today.
 You are wondering how to grow closer to God, and daily Bible study (often called a quiet time) is the number one way to develop the personal relationship with God that you’ve been looking for!